Christ Church, Yokohama: Third church building (1931–present)

 The current church building was designed by American architect Jay Hill Morgan and dates from 1931.
 Constructed on a steel reinforced concrete frame, the exterior facade mixes both traditional Anglo-Saxon and Norman church design elements.
 Extensively damaged by incendiary bombing on 29 May 1945, and again by a fire in January 2005, the interior has been refurbished on several occasions.
 In the immediate aftermath of the Second World War rebuilding of the church was led by American service personnel with worship services conducted in the open air until a reconsecration of the repaired church nave and choir in December 1947.
 The exterior Ōya Stone cladding and tower are true to the original 1930s design.

 Mission to Seafarers

 The Mission to Seafarers has maintained an active presence in Yokohama since the 1880s.
 From 1952 the chaplain to the English language congregation at Christ Church has also concurrently served as chaplain to the mission.

+Popular events

+The Christ Church, Yokohama, is one of the three English-language Anglican/Episcopal churches in Japan (the others being the St. Andrew's Cathedral, Tokyo and the St. Michael's Cathedral, Kobe), where the festival of Nine Lessons and Carols, before Christmas, and the evening prayers of Choral evensong, from time to time, are held.